 “Don’t bother denying it; your brother suspected for the longest time that your father bequeathed one to you ere he died.”

 “Even if that were true, why does it matter to you?”
-Endurian said coldly.
+Endurian said, voice like bitter steel.

 “It matters to me because evidently, it matters to Ir-Murazôr.
 You are not safe, so long as it remains in your possession.
 No mountain, no hill, no cave will hide you from him.”